ChanGuanYu/Pong-Game/README.md

 # Pong-Game
-A classic game that runs using HTML in a web browser.
+A classic table tennis-themed game that runs using HTML in a web browser.